 There is also another term that many people do not understand.
 It is called reshoring.
-Reshoring is a term that is used to describe the process of bringing back certain tasks back to the home country, for a number of reasons.
+Reshoring is a term that is used to describe the process of bringing certain tasks back to the home country, for a number of reasons.
 This might be political, economical, professional or just about anything.

 If we should consider the case above, Company X suddenly received a notice from its directors that Argentina was going through an emergency because of political turmoil.
 Company M was shut down indefinitely in order to avoid protests on the streets.
-Company X then decided to temporarily outsource that part of HR tasks to another company in San Francisco, Company P. Tasks that were previously nearshored to Company M were reshored to Company P.
+Company X then decided to temporarily outsource that part of HR tasks to another company in San Francisco, Company P. Tasks that were previously nearshored to Company M were restored to Company P.

 Offshoring vs. Nearshore Outsourcing: Which is better

 Offshoring technically means to outsource work to a company that is located in a different country.
 Nearshore outsourcing refers to the act of offshore outsourcing work to a country that is closer in time zones, similar in terms of working style and not too different culturally.
 There are several benefits and disadvantages to both.
-Let us take the example of U.S. and U.K.
+Let us take the example of the U.S. and the U.K.